 SUNDAY LUNCH AT THE WELCOME FRIENDS SOUP KITCHEN (formerly, Welcome INN*) Contact: John Morris () or Lori Jones ()

 A team of volunteers from our Fellowship serves lunch to needy community members on the second Sunday of each month.
 A team of 6 UUFSB volunteers cook, serve, and clean up after the meal at St. Paul's Lutheran Church in Port Jefferson.
 It involves a time commitment from 12 noon to about 2:00 p.m. for the volunteers.
 Since we started participating in the program at the start of 2010, we've had about 20 different volunteers working at the meals.
 We would love to have you join that list, even if you can only participate on an occasional basis.
 Please e-mail John if you are interested.

 *After over 27 years serving the greater Port Jefferson area, the leaders and volunteers of Welcome INN decided to become an independent not-for-profit corporation.
 See details here.

-Greeters and Ushers: At this time, Greeters stay after the Zoom service to greet newcomers.
-We are not having in-person services at this time.
-In the past, one team of Greeters would help at 10 am, with one person greeting once a month.
-Two teams of Ushers would help with the setup and clean up before and after services.
+Greeters and Ushers: Some greeters stay after the Zoom service to greet newcomers.
+We are now having in-person services again.
+A team of Greeters arrives at 10 am, with two people greeting each week.
+Two Ushers help with the setup and clean up before and after services.
 See full descriptions on Membership page.